Loss Of Power

 If there was a power cut, would you know who to contact?

 Many people don't know who to contact during a power cut, with many wrongly thinking they should call the electricity supplier they pay their bill to.

-105 aims to solve this problem, providing you with an easy to remember number that will put you through to your local electricity network operator - the company that manages the cables, wires and substations that bring electricity into local homes and businesses.
+105 aims to solve this problem, providing you with an easy to remember number that will put you through to your local electricity network operator.

 You can call 105 with any welfare concerns related to a power cut if you are worried about the safety of over or underground electricity cables and substations.

 The service is free of charge, operates 24 hours a day, 365 days a year.
-You call call from most landlines and mobile phones and it doesn't matter who you choose to buy electricity from.
+You call call from most landlines and mobile phones.

 105 is just one of the ways you can contact the network operator.
 They can still be contacted directly by phone on their 0800 number or via their websites.